 The Boatmen is a fantasy story set in another world showing the day when a boatman working on the Silver River stands up to injustice.

 This is a story that I originally wrote for the Fantasy Faction monthly writing contest.
 It came second.
 I've tweaked the ending a bit, but otherwise it's the same.
+The story has also been reprinted in the speculative fiction magazine Metastellar.

 You can read it below.